Funekyo/Ujiki/README.md

 - Deviances from contemporary translations
 - Notes on ambiguity and poetics

-Kindly see the meta articles explaining:

-- Methodology
+## documentation

+Additional documentation includes:

-- AI & Ethics
+- [Methodology](link) — AI toolchain, prompt design, and workflow
+- [AI & Ethics](link) — notes on responsible use, model framing, and epistemic boundaries

 ---